BlackMATov/unity-iso-tools/Assets/IsoTools/Docs/README.txt

 Leave your rating for this Asset.
 It is very important for me and the development of the project :) Thank you!

+Samples use (CC0 1.0) sprites from kenney.nl "http://www.kenney.nl/assets"
-Samples use Public Domain sprites from kenney.nl "http://www.kenney.nl/assets" Samples use Free models from Honeti's models "https://www.assetstore.unity3d.com/en/#!/content/18098"
+Samples use (CC BY 4.0) sprites from dragosha.com "http://dragosha.com/free"
+Samples use free models from Honeti's models "https://www.assetstore.unity3d.com/en/#!/content/18098"